deadlydog/deadlydog.github.io/_posts/2022-05-03-Ensure-Windows-power-settings-are-not-slowing-your-CPU.md

 ---
-title: "Ensure your CPU is not throttled in Windows"
+title: "Ensure Windows power settings are not slowing your CPU"
-permalink: /Ensure-your-CPU-is-not-throttled-in-Windows/
+permalink: /Ensure-Windows-power-settings-are-not-slowing-your-CPU/
 #date: 2099-01-15T00:00:00-06:00
 #last_modified_at: 2099-01-22
 comments_locked: false